Skip to main content

 Why Hilton Head Island is Perfect for Biking

 Rated as a Gold Level Bicycle Friendly Community by the American League of Bicyclists, the Lowcountry has more than 70 miles of multi-use trails and an additional 12 miles of hard-packed beach to ride on.
-With nearly 30 bicycle rental shops offering approximately 15,000 bicycles for rent, it's easy to see why Hilton Head Island is considered one of the most bike-friendly destinations in the country.
+With nearly 30 bicycle rental shops offering approximately 15,000 bicycles, it's easy to see why Hilton Head Island is considered one of the most bike-friendly destinations in the country.
 The question is, where are the best spots to pedal?

 Popular Biking Trails and Paths